CleasbyCode/pdvzip/README.md

 ```

-Once the ZIP file has been embedded within a PNG image, it's ready to be shared (tweeted) or 'executed' whenever you want to open/play the media file.
+Once the ZIP file has been embedded within a PNG image, it's ready to be shared (tweeted) or '*executed*' whenever you want to open/play the media file.

-You can also upload your PNG image to *some popular image hosting sites, such as [**Imgur**](https://imgur.com) and [**Postimages**](https://postimages.org), etc.
+You can also upload your PNG image to *some popular image hosting sites, such as [**Imgur**](https://imgur.com/a/zF40QMX) and [**Postimages**](https://postimg.cc/xcCcvpLJ), etc.
 *Not all image hosting sites are compatible.

-**Mobile Issue**: Sometimes when saving images from Twitter to a mobile, the file gets saved with a 'jpg' extension.
+**Mobile Issue**: Sometimes when saving images from Twitter to a mobile, the file gets saved with a '*.jpg*' extension.
 Please note, the file has not been converted to a JPG.
 Lazy Twitter has just renamed the extension, so it is still the original PNG image with its embedded content.

 ## Accessing Arbitrary Data
 **Linux**